brianhill/brianhill.github.io/index.md

 ### Spring 2026 Proposals

 Whichever is picked, I am as excited about my last spring of teaching as I was of the first.
-Each course proposal is a reminder of the extent that physics provides a beautiful, versatile, and unified view of the world.
+Each course proposal is a reminder of the extent to which physics provides a beautiful, versatile, and unified view of the world.
 In order of increasing prerequisites, my three proposals for spring of 2026 are:

 * [Big-Bang Cosmology](./resources/BigBangCosmology.pdf)
 * [Analog Electronics](./resources/AnalogElectronics.pdf)